MileHacker Logo

 Crime & Natural Risks

-Armenia, especially Yerevan, is a safe destination with low crime rates.
+Armenia, especially Yerevan, is a safe destination being a safe area.
 Violent crime against tourists is rare.
-Petty crime like pickpocketing can occur in crowded areas.
+Minor crime such as pickpocketing can occur in crowded areas.
 No neighborhoods are known for high crime rates.
 Armenia is in an active seismic zone; minor tremors are possible.
-Landslides are more common in mountainous regions.
-Heavy snowfall in winter can affect travel.
+Landslides are more prevalent in mountainous regions.
+Heavy snowfall in winter could influence travel.

 Safety Awareness